libts/tslib/README.md

 ### module: iir

 #### Description:
   Infinite impulse response filter.
-Similar to dejitter, this is a smoothing filter to remove low-level noise.
+This is a smoothing filter to remove low-level noise.
 There is a trade-off between noise removal (smoothing) and responsiveness.
 The parameters N and D specify the level of smoothing in the form of a fraction (N/D).

   [Wikipedia](https://en.wikipedia.org/wiki/Infinite_impulse_response) has some
-  general theory.
+  theory.

 Parameters: